streetsidesoftware/vscode-spell-checker/client/README.md

 ### Words

-The words list allows you to add words that will be considered correct and will be suggested.
+The words list allows you to add words that will be considered correct and will be used as suggestions.

 ```javascript
 // cSpell:words woorxs sweeetbeat